 Chad suggested that the Delaware study address the following issues: What have other states, provinces and countries done to put a price on carbon, and what have been the results?
 What are the pros and cons for Delaware of cap-and-trade vs. a carbon tax or fee?
 How should the funds raised in Delaware be used?
 What would be the economic effects of the increasing price?
 Who are the key people we should contact for advice and support? (e.g., Dept. of Natural Resources and Environmental Control (DNREC) staff, faculty at the University of Delaware, members of the state legislature, Delaware's Congressional delegation, leaders of environmental organizations, leaders of carbon price action in other states and provinces, others?)
 What other organizations would we want to collaborate with? (e.g., Delaware Interfaith Power and Light (DeIPL), Delaware Chapter of the Sierra Club, Delaware Audubon Society, Delaware Nature Society (DNS), others?)
 Could the study provide an opportunity to involve young people in working on an important environmental issue?
 What should we do to inform and educate members of the League, other environmental organizations, the public, and members of government?

-In addition to the Delaware study, a steering committee that includes Chad, Diz Swift (LWVCA), Eleanor Revelle (LWVIL) and Launa Zimmaro (LWVMA) is working to promote carbon pricing by state and local Leagues across the country.
-Diz has created a Price on Carbon website, which describes what is happening with carbon pricing in the U.S. and around the world, various options for setting the price, and how the funds raised are being used.
+In addition to the Delaware study, a steering committee that includes Chad, Diz Swift (LWVCA), Eleanor Revelle (LWVIL) and Launa Zimmaro (LWVMA) worked to promote carbon pricing by state and local Leagues across the country.
+Diz created a Price on Carbon website, which describes what is happening with carbon pricing in the U.S. and around the world, various options for setting the price, and how the funds raised are being used.
 The website has been endorsed by the LWVUS for use by all state and local Leagues.
 Eleanor is the Chair of the LWVUS Climate Change Task Force3 and the webmaster for the League's Toolkit for Climate Action, and has added a Putting a Price on Carbon page to the Toolkit.
-Launa is working actively on carbon pricing with the Massachusetts League.
+Launa worked on carbon pricing with the Massachusetts League.

 Background.
 The earth's climate is changing.
 We can see this in record-setting temperatures (2015 is setting a new high temperature record), super storms (Sandy and Patricia), biblical rainfall and floods (South Carolina), prolonged droughts accompanied by unprecedented wild fires (California), rapidly melting glaciers around the world (including Glacier National Park), and accelerating sea level rise.
 Though some people deny that it's happening + including some of our political leaders - the vast majority (97%) of climate scientists agree that: Earth's climate is changing.
 The major cause is human activities + especially the burning of fossil fuels + coal, oil and natural gas, which all contain carbon.
 Since the beginning of the Industrial Revolution in the 18th Century, the atmospheric concentration of carbon dioxide (CO2) has increased by more than 40%, and is increasing more every year.
 The consequences are going to become increasingly expensive and dangerous the longer humanity delays vigorous action to greatly reduce the rates of emission of CO2 and other greenhouse gases.
 The Economists' Statement on Climate Change in 1997 by 2500 economists, including nine Nobel Laureates, said, "The most efficient approach to slowing climate change is through market-based policies ... such as carbon taxes or the auction of emissions permits."
 Also see the Carbon Price article in Wikipedia.